Trim Saw Vs. Circular Saw – What is the difference Skip to content

 A TRIM SAW: WHAT IS IT?

 A regular circular saw typically uses blades that are 6 inches in diameter or larger, whereas a trim saw uses blades that are 5 inches in diameter or smaller.
+In short, a trim saw is an essential tool for carpenters and DIY enthusiasts to achieve flawless, professional-grade cuts on detailed woodworking projects.

 The circular saw has several advantages over the trim saw, two of which are its size and portability.
 Trim saws work well for shorter, more detailed tasks because they are small and light.